vatesfr/xen-orchestra/docs/docker_support.md

 For Debian/Ubuntu like distro: `apt-get install docker.io openssh-server nmap`.
 For RHEL and derived (CentOS...): `yum install docker openssh-server nmap-ncat`.

-To use Docker as non-root, please add the user you want inside the "Docker" group.
+To run Docker as non-root, please add the user you want inside the "Docker" group.

-Now, you need to access to your host (Dom0) and use the following command:
+Now you need to access your host (Dom0) and use the following command:

 ```
 xscontainer-prepare-vm -v <VM_UUID> -u <username>
 ```

-> Because "prepare-vm" is not exposed outside the Dom0 (yet?), we can't use Xen Orchestra to give you a one-click solution so far.
+> Because "prepare-vm" is not exposed outside of the Dom0 (yet?), we can't use Xen Orchestra to give you a one-click solution as of now.